EdgeVerve/oe-multi-tenancy/README.md

-# oe-cache module
+# oe-multi-tenancy module

-This module can be used to cache model data into memory database.
-Memory database internally uses memory connector.
+This module is responsible for data separation in multi-tenant environment.

 ## Dependency